ditlef9/messaging-api-postgresql-go/README.md

 # Messages API that uses Postgresql developed in Go

-A API that gets messages from a PostgreSQL database table with attachments
+A API that gets messages from a PostgreSQL database table with attachments.

 ---

 🔥 Cool Features
 * Fetch Mastodon posts and store them in PostgreSQL
 * Supports media attachments
+* Has user authentication
 ---